In this post, husband and guest author, Jesse Clark, shares his personal journey of why sharing a bedtime is essential to your relationship.

 This requires finding moments where you can be alone in a remote and comfortable environment, without any distractions or stresses from the day.

-Coming up with the right method to work around the issue of differing bedtimes should involve a conversation between you and partner.
+Coming up with the right method to work around the issue of differing bedtimes should involve a conversation between you and your partner.

 These are just a couple of widely (and personally) used solutions, but there are many ways to make this work.